cisco/cisco-network-node-utils/docs/README-develop-add-XR-support.md

 All tests should finish successfully (no failures, errors, or skips).

-## <a name="minitest-xr">Run minitest on XR</a>
+## <a name="minitest-xr">Run minitest on IOS XR</a>

-Now run the same tests against XR, to see what is broken and to get an idea of how much work will need to be done.
+Now run the same tests against IOS XR, to see what is broken and to get an idea of how much work will need to be done.

 ```bash
 % ruby test_bgp_neighbor.rb -v -- 192.168.0.2:57777 admin admin